maprue/Ray-Tracer/README.md

 # Practical work - ray tracing
-Practical work completed as part of the computer graphics course.
+Practical work completed as part of computer graphics course.

 This project :
 * Implements intersection tests for a plane, a sphere and meshes (triangles).